openedx/paragon/docs/decisions/0011-colocation-component-scss-javascript.rst

 ```
 src/Button/_variables.scss
 src/Button/Button.scss
-src/Button/Button.jsx
-src/Button/Button.test.jsx
+src/Button/index.jsx
 ```

-The root `src/index.scss` will be responsible for including this SCSS files.
+The root `src/index.scss` will be responsible for including these SCSS files.
+And `Button.scss` in the example above would be responsible for including `Button/_variables.scss`

 Consequences
 ------------